sefasys/DungeonGame/README.md

 delete: This is for the items that you want to delete from your inventory.

 equip: This is for the sword and basically it has the same functionality with reading function.
-You pick up the sword(if there is a sword in the room that you are in) then type equip then there it shows the
+You pick up the sword(if there is a sword in the room that you are in) then type equip then there it shows the available swords in your inventory to change your weapon.

 interact: This function starts the interaction with a creature.
 If a creature is hostile you have to choose attack option, if it is not hostile then you can try to defuse them to communicate with them.
 This function is iterative and it goes until the fight ends or you defuse the creature.